Dr. Lewis Ehrlich – Dental Health Week Introduction

-This week is Australian Dental Health Week and I am joined by my partner in the surgery, Dr. Lewis Ehrlich.
-Lewis and I bring the dentist to you, we discuss what we are looking for during a general checkup and why it is important for your health.
+Now, this week is Australian Dental Health Week and I am joined by my partner in the surgery Dr. Lewis Ehrlich.
+Welcome to the show Lew.

 Dr. Ron Ehrlich: Hello and welcome to “Unstress”.
 I’m Dr. Ron Ehrlich.
 Now, this week is Australian Dental Health Week and I am joined by my partner in the surgery Dr. Lewis Ehrlich.
 Welcome to the show Lew.